cla-cif/english-with-claudia/README.md

 -  ### Design

     - __Colours__
         -   The two main colours used are orange and white.
-Orange was chosen because it's an energetic and attention-grabbing colour as psychologists suggest [here](https://www.verywellmind.com/the-color-psychology-of-orange-2795818).
+Orange was chosen because is an energetic and attention-grabbing colour, as psychologists recommend [here](https://www.verywellmind.com/the-color-psychology-of-orange-2795818).
 White was chosen for an optimal contrast ratio between background and text.
     - __Typography__
         -   'Oswald' for headings and 'Nunito' for paragraphs and other elements, paired as suggested by Google Fonts.
     - __Images__
         -   The images are simple and inviting.
-All of them have an alt text to maximise accessibility.
+All images have alt text to maximise accessibility.

 ## Features

 -   Responsive on all device sizes
--   Accessible to users with hearing and visual impairments
+-   Accessible for users with hearing and visual impairments
 -   Interactive elements

 ![Screenshot from Am I Responsive webpage](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/responsive.jpeg)

 ### Existing Features

-- __Navigation Bar__
+- __Navigation bar__

-  - The navigation bar includes links to the "About Me" section and "Contact Me" form which is the website's core.
-The navigation bar is intentionally fixed to the top to avoid distraction and convey each section message in the most clear and direct way.
+  - The navigation bar contains links to the 'About Me' section and the 'Contact Me" form, the core of the website.
+The navigation bar is intentionally fixed to the top to avoid distractions and to convey the message of each section as clearly and directly as possible.

 ![Nav Bar](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/nav.jpeg)

 - __The landing page image__

-  - The landing includes a photograph with contrast text overlay which allows the user to instantly catch the three main services offered by the teacher.
+  - The landing page contains a photo with a high-contrast text overlay that allows the user to immediately identify the three main services the teacher offers.

 ![Hero](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/hero.jpeg)

-- __About me Section__
+- __About me section__

-  - The "About me" section includes a picture of the teacher, a greeting message and a brief description of the teacher's professional experience and goal.
-The picture was chosen to inspire confidence and the welcome message aims to put the user at ease and encourage further reading.
-The bio was intentionally kept short as not to result boring.
-At the end of the bio there's and invitation to find out more that links to the social media buttons in the footer section.
+  - The 'About Me' section includes a picture of the teacher, a welcome message and a brief description of the teacher's professional experience and goals.
+The picture was chosen to inspire confidence and the welcome message is intended to reassure the user and encourage them to read on.
+The biography has been deliberately kept short so that it does not become boring.
+At the end of the bio, there is a prompt to learn more and a link to the social media buttons in the footer.

 ![About me](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/aboutme.jpeg)

 - __Services section__

-  - This section replies to the question most users/students will ask themselves at some point, "are these lessons right for me?".
-The section presents in a few effective sentences the three main features of the teaching service: "tailored", "strategical" and "flexible".
+  - This section answers the question that most users/students will ask at some point: "are these lessons right for me?".
+The section introduces in a few concise sentences the three main features of the teaching service: "tailored", "strategic" and "flexible".
-  - Each feature is accompanied by an image in line with the side message and the webisite colours.
-Images are simple, easy to understand and convey a message inspired to the website goals.
+  - Each feature is accompanied by an image that matches the page message and website colours.
+The images are simple, easy to understand and convey a message that is aligned with the website's objectives.
-  - Times, hours and conditions will be updated whenever necessary.
+  - The times, hours and conditions will be updated whenever necessary.

 ![Service](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/services.jpeg)

 - __Contact me section__

-  - The contact me section is intuitive and presented with the promise of getting a reply within 24 hours.
-The form is placed on the right to ease the natural eye movement from left to right of Western readers.
+  - The contact section is intuitive with the promise of a response within 24 hours.
+The form is on the right hand side to facilitate the natural eye movement of western readers from left to right.
-  - The form's fields are mandatory and an alert warns the user in case some fields are left blank before submission.
+  - The form's field are mandatory to fill in and an alert warns the user if some fields are left blank before submission.

 ![Contact me](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/form.jpeg)

 - __The Footer__

-  - The footer's right section includes links to the relevant social media sites of English with Claudia and the teacher.
-The links will open to a new tab to allow easy navigation for the users.
+  - The right section of the footer contains links to the relevant social media pages of English with Claudia and the teacher.
+The links open in a new tab to allow users to navigate easily.
   - The footer's left section includes links to the "About" and "Top" of the page, anchored to the header.
 This section is intentionally placed right under the submit button in case the user wants to go back to some relevant information before submitting the form.
   - The footer purpose is to invite the user to find out more about the teaching method and the teacher's bio.